Culture Food

 African Fufu History

-Much as Ghana is credited to being fufu’s homestay, its discovery dates back to the 16th century.
-Portuguese traders from Brazil introduced fufu to Africa, and when it landed in Ghana, ancestors named it ‘fufuo. ’ They mixed the fermented cassava with plantain and pounded it to get a sticky dough.
+Much as Ghana is credited with being fufu’s homestay, its discovery dates back to the 16th century.
+Portuguese traders from Brazil introduced fufu to Africa, and when it landed in Ghana, the ancestors named it ‘fufuo. ’ They mixed the fermented cassava with plantain and pounded it to get a sticky dough.
 Since then, they have passed this lesson from generation to generation.

 The food then became a staple dish in Ghana before spreading to other West African and Central African nations.
 You can also find it in Caribbean nations.
 Cuba, Jamaica, Haiti, Puerto Rico and the Dominican Republic all have African-inspired fufu.
 However, Caribbean fufu has a firm texture and a strong flavour compared to what is in Ghana.
-African Americans view eating fufu as a way to connect with their ancestors who discovered it in the 16th century.
+African Americans view eating fufu as a way to connect with their ancestors, who discovered it in the 16th century.

 Is Fufu Healthy?